Benjamin-Lawson23/unlock-account-AD/README.md

 <h1>Unlocking an Account and Resetting a Password in Active Directory</h1>

-This is brief video demonstration on how to unlock a locked account and reset its password in Active Directory.
+This is a brief video demonstration on how to unlock a locked account and reset its password in Active Directory.
 Click link below to watch.<br />

 <h2>Environments and Technologies Used</h2>